hapax/hapax.github.io/assets/chuzenji.md

 It gives the lake a crust of jetties, tumbledown hotels, souvenir shops, and strangely large emporia in various states of disrepair;
-washed up on shore, a residue of better times.
+washed up on shore, a residue of better times. sort of encrustation along the corridors of travel between the eponymous buddhist temple and two waterfalls.